osu-cascades/coic-housing/README.md

 # Readme

 ## What
-This codebase is a Heroku hosted Flask app that pulls census, given a correct POST passing in a census American Community Survey (acs) 5 year study, and updates a Google Sheets worksheet.
+This codebase is a Heroku hosted Flask app that pulls census, given a correct POST passing in a census American Community Survey (ACS) 5 year study, and updates a Google Sheets worksheet.
 On update  of this worksheet,a seperate Tableau dashboard is updated shoowing vizualitions of the current Sheets  values.

 ## Who
 Taylor Malory: taymal1987@gmail.com